bilotAIcore/Azure-ML-training/clustering.md

 to separate it from the rest of the features later on.</p>

 ## 3. Select Columns in Dataset
-<p>This operatoer is used next to drop features that have
+<p>This operator is used next to drop features that have
 been used to generaste the Label.
 Save as Dataset for later use.</p>

 ## 4. Summarize Data